-Each year, Wayne State University School of Medicine conducts a committal service for those individuals whose remains are being buried at that time.
-This service is an interment service and is conducted by a clergy members representing different faiths.
+Each year, Wayne State University School of Medicine conducts a memorial service for those individuals after cremation has taken place.
+This service is conducted by clergy members representing different faiths.
 Families are invited to attend this memorial service.
-If the family wishes to have the remains returned for burial, the University will return the ashes as directed.
+If the family wishes to have the remains returned for private burial, the University will return the ashes as directed.
 However, the expense of this burial must be assumed by the family.

-A special marker is provided by Wayne State University School of Medicine in Oakland Hills Memorial Gardens, 43300 Twelve Mile Road, Novi, Ml 48377.
-The special marker is inscribed, “In Memoriam, The Dead Shall Teach The Living.”
+A special marker is provided by Wayne State University School of Medicine in Oakland Hills Memorial Gardens, 43300 Twelve Mile Road, Novi, MI 48377, 248-349-2784.
+The special marker is inscribed "In Memoriam, The Dead Shall Teach The Living."

 Individual flowers are permitted at the University burial plot.
 Individual markers are not permitted.
 As an alternative, there are memorial walls at the grave site and the family can purchase a name plaque to be place on the wall.
 This is done through the cemetery office.